Puththi Ketta Manitharellam

 Puththi Ketta Manitharellam (புத்திகெட்ட மனிதர் எல்லாம்) is a 2021 Sri Lankan Tamil language drama thriller film written and directed by Raj Sivaraj in his feature film directorial debut.
 The film stars actors who have featured in popular YouTube channels such as Petrol Shed and Poovan Media.
 It features Aravindan, Athi, Sathiyajith and Thilakshan in pivotal roles.
 The film was bankrolled by Blackboard International and music is scored by Poovan Matheesan.
-The film had its theatrical release on 24 December 2021 and opened to positive reviews.
+The film had its theatrical release on 24 December 2021 opened to positive reviews and was a success.
 This was also the first major Sri Lankan Tamil film to hit the screens since the release of black comedy film Komaali Kings in 2018.